Keepnet – AI-powered human risk management platform logo

 Petya is particularly damaging because it locks the entire system, not just individual files, making the computer completely unusable until the ransom is paid.

-Comparison with Other Ransomware Variants
+Comparison of Petya with Other Ransomware Variants

 Petya differs from other ransomware variants in its method of attack.
-While most ransomware encrypts individual files on a computer, allowing the system to continue running, Petya targets the master boot record (MBR).
+While most Ransomware encrypts individual files on a computer, allowing the system to continue running, Petya targets the master boot record (MBR).
 By overwriting the MBR and encrypting the file system table, Petya prevents the entire system from starting up.
 This makes the whole computer unusable, whereas other ransomware typically only restricts access to certain files.
 This fundamental difference makes Petya more disruptive, as it demands a ransom to unlock the entire system, not just specific files.

-Watch the video below to learn more details about the NonPetya ransomware attack, which evolved from the Petya ransomware.
+For more information, watch the video below to learn more details about the NonPetya ransomware attack, which evolved from the Petya ransomware.

 How Did Petya Ransomware Spread?